OpenConextApps/ssp-voot-groups/README.md

     touch /var/simplesamlphp/modules/vootgroups/enable

+Now you have to install some dependencies using [Composer](http://www.getcomposer.org).
+There is no external code bundled in the code of this simpleSAMLphp module.

+    cd /var/simplesamlphp/modules/vootgroups
+    php /path/to/composer.phar install

+That should be all for the installation.

 # Configuration
 Below is an example configuration.
 You can place this in `metadata/saml20-idp-remote.php` for the IdP you want to attach the group